web3-wallet/web3-wallet/docs/getting-started.md

 ## Create a current wallet

 It's a common pattern for dApps to support multiple wallets, but typically only one wallet can be active at a time.
+If your dApp follows this pattern,

+It is common for dApps to support multiple wallets, but typically only one wallet can be active at a time.
 If your dApp follows this pattern, current wallet is what you need.

 ```ts
 import { MetaMask } from '@react-web3-wallet/metamask';